 - Fairness — The Pacific Resources for Education and Learning explain that disciplinary policies “need to be age-appropriate, clear, and repeatedly communicated to students and parents.”

 - Foresight — Educators should plan ahead for behavioral issues that are likely to come up in the future.
-How will your school, work with students who need extra supports to meet behavioral expectations?
+How will your schoolwork with students who need extra support to meet behavioral expectations?

 - Collaboration among the entire staff — When all teachers and staff have a voice in the decision-making process, they offer diverse “boots on the ground” perspectives related to their fields of expertise.
 Additionally, educators are more likely to enforce behavioral procedures consistently when they have helped create them.

 Learn more about how collaborative decision-making drives school excellence.

 What is School-wide Positive Behavioral Interventions and Supports (PBIS)?

 Many schools implement the school-wide Positive Behavioral Interventions and Supports (PBIS) framework to support their behavior plans.
 The Center on PBIS explains that school wide PBIS “establishes a social culture and the behavior supports needed to improve social, emotional, behavioral, and academic outcomes for all students.”
 The framework can be customized to meet your school and community’s unique needs.